PIÑON PINE MORTALITY IN WESTERN COLORADO

 THINNING: Thinning piñon-juniper woodlands can have substantial benefits.
 Thinning reduces competition for sunlight, nutrients, and moisture, hence enhancing the vigor of the remaining trees and making them more resistant to bark beetle attack.
 Because thinning reduces the amount of live root contacts beneath the ground, it can be beneficial in slowing the spread of black stain root disease.
 Reducing tree density will also significantly lower wildfire hazard, especially if the resulting slash (branches and tops) is lopped and scattered, burned, chipped, or hauled away.
 When possible, thin or prune piñon during late fall, winter, and early spring, since cutting during the warmer months when Ips are active can actually attract beetles.
 If thinning or pruning must be done during the warmer months, high-value piñons nearby should be preventively sprayed as soon as possible.

-ADDITIONAL INFORMATION: An informative fact sheet complete with color pictures illustrating symptoms of Ips beetle, black stain root disease, and other problems affecting piñon can be downloaded from the Colorado State University Extension Service website at http://www.ext.colostate.edu/pubs/insect/05558.html .
+ADDITIONAL INFORMATION: View the Colorado State University Extension fact sheet 5.558 complete with color pictures illustrating symptoms of Ips beetle, black stain root disease, and other problems affecting piñons.
 For further information and assistance, please contact Tri River Cooperative Extension in Grand Junction.